ChristopheVdE/Puzzle-solver/README.md

   - pygame

 Contains:
+  - Pygame application
+      - Working:
+        - Main menu
+        - Binairo game
+      - In Progess
+        - Binairo Solver
+        - Sudoku game
+        - Sudoku Solver

+  - Terminal only scripts
-  - script to solve sudoku's    (terminal only)
+      - script to solve sudoku's
-  - script to solve binairo's   (terminal only)
+      - script to solve binairo's
-  - script to create binairo's  (terminal only)
+      - script to create binairo's

 Pygame is a work in progress, right now there is only a Main Menu.